Home

 Denial stage: Avoiding the inevitable.

 Not accepting what has happened and to whom once the initial shock has worn off.
-Pretending that the news has not happened.
+Pretending that it has not happened.
 They can potentially close their eyes and pretend nothing has happened.
 They will typically go on with their life and work as though all is well.

 Anger stage: Frustrated outpouring of bottled-up emotion.